sahil-gaikwad94/AI_Finance_Assistant/README.md

 # AI_Finance_Assistant

-he Financial AI Assistant is an intelligent conversational agent designed to assist users with various financial tasks and queries.
+This Financial AI Assistant is an intelligent conversational agent designed to assist users with various financial tasks and queries.
 Powered by natural language processing and machine learning technologies, this AI assistant can understand and respond to user inputs in natural language, making it easy for users to interact with it as they would with a human financial advisor.